 Even diehard cannabis advocates have to admit that too much weed can have bad effects.
 Like every other drug, cannabis carries the risk of abuse and overuse.
-Recent studies out of the CDC strongly suggest 3 in 10 people who regularly use cannabis could develop a dependency.
-“Cannabis use disorder” is a real condition that can negatively impact a person’s life.

 Whether you feel cannabis use is causing more harm than good or you need to quit THC for a new job, you need to know what to expect when cutting back on marijuana.
-While weed doesn’t carry the withdrawal risks associated with hard drugs like heroin and cocaine, getting 100% clean from cannabis will take some willpower.
+While weed doesn’t carry the withdrawal risks associated with hard drugs like alcohol, heroin and cocaine, getting 100% clean from cannabis will take some willpower.
 The better you’re prepared for weed withdrawal, the more likely you’ll safely reduce your cannabis consumption.

 Weaning Off Weed — Essential Facts Before You Cut Out Cannabis